List of Shortland Street characters introduced in 2011: Tom Stanton

 Tom Stanton was the artistic new boy at Ferndale High that quickly caught the eye of Ula Levi (Frankie Adams).
 The two soon began dating after disapproval from Ula's parents as Tom was flatting with his brother and not in a stable home.
 Tom pressured Ula into sex and Evan (Tyler Read) suspected Tom was cheating on Ula.
 In mid December, Ula was horrified to learn she was pregnant with Tom's baby.
 She broke the news to Tom in January and they agreed to raise the child together however Ula later learned that Tom had fled Ferndale with his brother.
 Tom returned later in the year and happily began dating Ula again to sponge off her pregnancy benefit.
 He also began to steal Phoenix's (Geordie Holibar) money and when Ula's mother Vasa (Teuila Blakely) paid him to keep the baby, he ended up fleeing to Australia with the cash.

 Costel Antonescu

 Costel Waldheim (née Antonescu) was Zlata's Kate Elliott disturbed father.
-Zlata's fiance Luke Durville (Gerald Urquhart), suspected Costel of being dead and was shocked when Costel arrived to prepare for the couples wedding.
+Zlata's fiance Luke Durville (Gerald Urquhart), suspected Costel of being dead and was shocked when Costel arrived to prepare for the couple's wedding.
 It was soon clear Costel was extremely violent however when he attacked and threatened Daniel Potts (Ido Drent), and molested Bella Cooper (Amelia Reid).
 When Costel discovered Luke had fallen in love with Bella, he attempted to torture and murder her at Zlata's hens party, only to be discovered and arrested.
 In 2013 Zlata informed the Coopers that Costel had been imprisoned.